-Use of subcutaneous infusion devices has become standard practice in palliative care and improves patient comfort by administration of medications at a constant rate to assist in successful control of a variety of symptoms.
+Use of subcutaneous infusions is standard practice in palliative care and improves patient comfort by administration of medication at a constant rate to assist in control of various symptoms.

-There are some limitations and risks in use of subcutaneous infusion devices including inflexibility of prescription, technical problems and skin reactions at the subcutaneous cannula insertion site.
+Limitations and risks in use of subcutaneous infusion devices include inflexibility of prescription, technical problems and skin reactions at the cannula insertion site.
 Subcutaneous infusion devices should be managed in accordance with local policies and procedures, by knowledgable, appropriately trained staff to minimise risks presented by the limitations of individual devices and their use.

-This learning resource has been developed to promote a standardised approach to clinical care for individuals requiring use of a subcutaneous infusion device for administration of medication.
-The resource includes learning activities which aim to develop knowledge and skills for beginning level practice in this field.
-The resource is also appropriate for the more experienced practitioner who may wish to update their skills.
+This resource promotes a standardised approach to clinical care for individuals requiring subcutaneous infusion of medication.
+It includes learning activities to develop knowledge and skills for beginning level practice in this field.
+It is also appropriate for more experienced practitioners who may wish to update their skills.

 To achieve minimum competency in use of specific subcutaneous infusion devices, you should complete all activities in this learning resource.
 You should also note: